|Nutritional Guidelines (per serving)|

 Store your ice cream in an air-tight plastic container in the back of the freezer.
 This will help preserve the flavor and texture of the finished ice cream.

-The key to great chocolate ice cream is buying good cocoa powder.
+- The key to great chocolate ice cream is buying good cocoa powder.
 If you have had a container of cocoa sitting in your cupboard, open, for months on end, get rid of it and buy something new.
-Cocoa powder loses its potency over time.
+The cocoa powder loses its potency over time.
 You can tell if it is getting older because the color will start to fade from the deep chocolate hue it had to start.
 There are lots of high-end brands that make good cocoa.
 Check for Ghirardelli cocoa powder at your grocery store.

-You can serve this easy chocolate ice cream recipe right of the ice cream freezer, but it will have the texture of soft-serve.
+- You can serve this easy chocolate ice cream recipe right from the ice cream freezer, but it will have the texture of soft-serve.
 Freezing for an hour before serving will give you a firmer texture if you can wait that long.
 It’s just as delicious either way, so go with what you prefer best.